Dev49net/buddypress-first-letter-avatar/README.md

 ## Requirements

 BuddyPress First Letter Avatar requires at least PHP 5.4.
 It **does not work properly** on PHP 5.3.x and earlier.

-## Configuration

-Configuration is very simple.
-Here are configuration options available in options:

-**Letter index:**

-0: use first letter for the avatar; 1: use second letter; -1: use last letter, etc.

-**File format:**

-File format of your avatars, for example png or jpg.

-**Unknown image name:**

-Name of the file used for unknown usernames.

-**Avatar set:**

-Directory where avatars are stored.

-**Use users' profile avatars:**

-Check: use users' profile avatars when available; Uncheck: use custom avatars or Gravatars.

-**Use Gravatar:**

-Check: use Gravatar when available; Uncheck: use custom avatars or users' profile avatars.

-**Round avatars:**

-Check: use rounded avatars; Uncheck: use standard avatars.

 ## Issues
 If you notice any errors or have an idea for improving the plugin, please write on [WordPress plugin support forum](https://wordpress.org/support/plugin/buddypress-first-letter-avatar).